Message Authentication Code over a Wiretap Channel

 \section{Acknowledgments}

-Shaoquan Jiang would like to thank Huaxiong Wang for suggesting this research topic.
-This work is supported by NSFC (No. 60973161, No. 61133016), Fundamental Research Funds for the Central Universities (No. ZYGX2010X015), the National High Technology Joint Research Program of China (863 Program, Grant No. 2011AA010706) and National 973 Program of China (No. 2013CB834203).
+Shaoquan Jiang would like to thank Huaxiong Wang for suggesting this topic.
+This work is supported by National 973 Program of China (No. 2013CB834203), NSFC (No. 60973161, No. 61133016) and the National High Technology Joint Research Program of China (863 Program, Grant No. 2011AA010706).